web-cpu-test/PyTts-beta/README.md

 # PyTts-beta #
-goal of this project is to provide an open-source, offline, free, platforn-independent TTS (text to speech system) it is written in python so the code is natural to understand.
+Goal of this project is to provide an open-source, offline, free, platforn-independent TTS (text to speech system) it is written in python so the code is natural to understand.

 # Sample #